 Academic and non-resident tuition scholarships are rewarded to eligible students for up to eight semesters for entering freshmen, or up to four semesters for transfers.
 The amount of the scholarship is equally divided between the fall and spring semesters.
 Students must maintain continuous full-time enrollment and maintain the minimum required GPA as listed in the scholarship offer.
+Enrollment and GPA will be checked at the end of each spring semester.

 All students have the right to appeal their Scholarship status.
 Exceptions may be made in cases of mitigating circumstances such as a death in the immediate family, personal injury, illness, etc, as determined by the Office of Admissions and Scholarships and the University Scholarship Appeals Committee.